cdalvaro/docker-salt-master/tests/gitfs/README.md

 Checks:

-- Clone a repository using a RSA 4096 ssh key generated with: `ssh-keygen -t rsa -b 4096 -C "salt@cdalvaro.test" -f gitfs_ssh`.
+- Clone a repository using the test SSH key stored under `tests/gitfs/ssh/`.